 If I see a psychiatric provider, do I need to see a psychotherapist too?

 Yes.
-Research has repeatedly shown that for most conditions, when treatment with medication is combined with therapy, clinical outcomes are significantly better than when medication is taken alone.
-At CCPH we have a combined model of treatment in which all students treated by our psychiatric clinicians are expected to also be seeing a psychotherapist, either at CCPH or in the community, with rare exceptions.
+Research has repeatedly shown that for most conditions, when treatment with medication is combined with psychotherapy, clinical outcomes are significantly better than when medication is taken alone.
+At CCPH, we have a combined model of treatment in which all students treated by our psychiatric clinicians are expected to also be seeing a psychotherapist, either at CCPH or in the community, with rare exceptions.

 Will I be able to get a prescription for medication for Attention Deficit Disorder?